techops-recsys-lateral-hiring/developer-joyofenergy-javascript/README.md

 ## Story Wall

-At JOI energy the development team use a story wall or kanban board to keep track of features or "stories" as they are worked on.
+At JOI Energy the development team use a story wall or kanban board to keep track of features or "stories" as they are worked on.

 The wall you will be working from today has 7 columns: